 While many of the details surrounding the investigation are unknown, unfortunately violations such as these are fairly common in many different workplaces.
 Industries that require uniforms, costume and the wearing of special safety equipment are often prone to lawsuits, depending on their policies for donning and doffing (putting on and taking off your work clothes) and whether this time is compensated.

-For more information or if you believe that you have not been paid all of the compensation you are rightfully entitled to, please contact the experienced Atlanta wage and hour lawyers at Buckley Beal LLP for an immediate consultation.
+For more information or if you believe that you have not been paid all of the compensation you are rightfully entitled to, please contact the experienced Atlanta wage and hour lawyers at Buckley Beal LLP for an immediate case evaluation.